Drag

 • Set small, realistic goals.
 If you’re someone who experiences social anxiety, going to a huge, loud party might feel super overwhelming.
 So why not start by socializing in a way that feels less intimidating, like grabbing a cup of coffee with a couple of close friends?
 Maybe you could put yourself out there by introducing yourself to one new person in class or at the office?
 Or you could join a community group or try a new hobby.
 Give yourself permission to connect with others in a way that feels right for you.

 • Set tech boundaries.
-Social media can be a great way to connect with others, but if it’s our sole source of connection it can actually further feelings of isolation and loneliness.
+Social media can be a great way to connect with others, but if it’s our sole source of connection it can actually increase feelings of isolation and loneliness.
 Consider setting app limits on those scroll sessions and prioritize offline activities and IRL connections with people you enjoy.

-• Have a party plan.
+• Have a plan.
 If you’re feeling nervous about an upcoming social obligation, consider putting a plan in place to help you feel more comfortable.
 Is there a friend that you can bring with you?
 Or someone that you can step outside and call if you need a moment to decompress?

 • Build healthy habits.
 Eating nourishing meals, getting enough sleep, and adding movement into your day can make a big difference in how you feel and can even reduce anxiety.
 Make time for activities that make you feel calm, like taking a bath, spending time in nature, doing a creative project, or reading a book.